Steroplast EAB – Tearlite

 - 100% cotton stretch bandage

-- Makes a physios job a lot easier
+- Fast and effective – Makes a physios job a lot easier

 EAB Tearlite, is in the same product family as EAB Premium and EAB Trainers Choice, all of which are elasticated adhesive bandages.
 Meaning, they’re bandages with a high degree of elasticity and stretch.
 Due to the elasticity of the products, they’re not as suitable option for complete joint immobilisation.
 Instead, they’re perfect for providing flexible support for constantly moving joints.